 Early in 2012 I was exploring some little shops one evening after dinner on the other side of the state.
 I came across a hole-in-the-wall used media store that mostly stocked CDs and DVDs, but also carried a few video games.
 Most of the titles for sale were the usual allotment of dated sports games and shovelware shooters, but mixed into the pile was a copy of Luigi's Mansion.
 Asking price? $9.
 Sure, it didn't include a manual and the case had seen better days, but I knew I would never find a better deal than that.
 I checked the disc for obvious scratches, was satisfied that it was in good condition, and eagerly bought it.

 Two days later I returned home and popped the disc into my Wii to finally bust some ghosts, and what did I get for my trouble?
 An error message stating that the disc is not a valid GameCube disc.
 Examining the disc in better light revealed a series of tiny microscratches that weren't visible in the store's poor fluorescent light.
 While I still had the receipt, it wasn't worth the money to drive all the way back out to that shop for a refund.
 I put the disc back in its case, set it aside, and moved on with my life.
 Perhaps at some point I could find someone would could resurface the disc, and maybe with a little luck it would work, but for the moment, nothing more could be done.

 Then something was done.

-As it turned out, Nicole's brother had a resurfacing machine.
-She ran Luigi's Mansion through the device last month and brought it back to me as good as new.
+As it turned out, I found out that a guy I knew owned a resurfacing machine.
+He ran Luigi's Mansion through the device and brought it back to me as good as new.
 My Wii accepted it and I ventured into the hidden mansion after so many years of waiting.
 I played for a while, but then had to move on to other games and haven't had the opportunity to get back to it yet.
 I'm not in any rush.
 Now that I own a working disc, I have all the time in the world.
 Check back with me in 2022 to see if I've finished it yet.